jayMcoder/obsidian-syncdb/README.md

 # CouchDB template
-This is used to deploy to either mogenius or flyio
+This is used to deploy couchDB to either mogenius or flyio